MrRobinOfficial/Guide-UnrealEngine/README.md

 ![Naming Conventions](static/img/Naming_conventions.png)

 There is a github repo, which talks about Unreal's naming convention.
-The repo is very detail and explain how you should name your assets, as well as your code.
+The repo is very detailed and explains how you should name your assets, as well as your code.
 Repo is called [Unreal Engine's style guide by Michael Allar](https://github.com/Allar/ue5-style-guide).

 You can read more about [Epic C++ Coding Standard on their docs](https://docs.unrealengine.com/5.2/en-US/epic-cplusplus-coding-standard-for-unreal-engine/).